 The Reynolds and Reynolds Associate Foundation was created in 1956 when Dayton employees pooled donations together as a way to help local charities.
 It is now the longest standing associate-run charitable foundation in the United States.
 We proudly serve eight counties surrounding Dayton: Montgomery, Greene, Warren, Butler, Preble, Darke, Miami, and Clark.
 Managed by an all-associate board of trustees, the foundation meets four times a year to review grant requests, disburse funds based on associate feedback, and organize volunteer activities.

 If you are interested in a grant for a higher education institution or applying for a scholarship, see our Company Foundation.

 The Associate Foundation extends financial support to a wide range of programs and initiatives.
-Our focus areas include health and human services, at-risk youth, hunger, issues of the elderly, homelessness, literacy, life-threatening illness, and animal welfare and shelters.
+Our focus areas include health and human services, at-risk youth, hunger, issues of the elderly, homelessness, literacy, life-threatening illness, animal welfare and shelters, and veterans organizations.

 Grant decisions are made four times a year.
-Organizations can be considered for a grant once per fiscal year.
+Organizations may only receive one grant every 12 months.
 After receiving a grant you will be asked to complete a survey regarding your results.
 An approved grant does not guarantee future support.
 Grant applications are due by the 15th of January, April, July, and October.

 Grants will be evaluated based on: